networkedsystemsIITB/flash/doc/flash_kernel/flash_kernel.md

 ```

 When enabled, FLASH tracks packet transmission status on a per-flow basis.
-As packets are transmitted succesfully, the kernel writes back the `flash_id` of the downstream socket into the memory location specified by the packet descriptor before returning it to the completion queue.
+As packets are transmitted successfully, the kernel writes back the `flash_id` of the downstream socket into the memory location specified by the packet descriptor before returning it to the completion queue.
 This allows user-space applications to identify which downstream path successfully transmitted each packet.

 Applications can use this feedback to implement:
 - Dynamic congestion control or flow rerouting,